rahildoshi97/materforge/paper/paper.md

-**Key Advantage**: MaterForge's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and integration not found in existing tools[^1].
+**Key Advantage**: MaterForge's unique combination of native symbolic mathematics via SymPy [@sympy], automatic dependency resolution, and multiple input methods provides a level of flexibility and integration not found in existing tools, enabling more reproducible and sophisticated scientific simulations.

-[^1]: While CALPHAD [@calphad] refers to a powerful thermodynamic modeling method, it is typically accessed via specialized, often proprietary, software and databases.
-MaterForge, in contrast, offers a fully open-source and natively integrated Python solution, enabling more reproducible and sophisticated scientific simulations.

 # Research Applications